priorknowledge/loom/doc/installing.md

 # Installing Loom

-Loom targets Ubuntu 12.04 systems and requires the [distributions](https://github.com/forcedotcom/distributions) library.
+Loom targets Ubuntu 12.04 and 14.04 systems and requires the [distributions](https://github.com/forcedotcom/distributions) library.

 Loom assumes distributions is installed in a standard location.
 You